‘Heated Rivalry’ Creator Teases Season 2 Plans & Everything Else We Know

 How many episodes will be in Heated Rivalry Season 2?

-In his Los Angeles Times interview, Tierney wouldn’t confirm or deny if The Long Game would play out across one or two seasons, but he did say he’d likely stick to six episodes per season.
+Tierney also told the Los Angeles Times that he’ll likely stick to six episodes per season.
 “I don’t need to do 10.
 I would always rather tighten the belt than get loosey-goosey,” he said.
 “I would rather be like, ‘Let’s see how much story we can pack into these episodes.’”

 There have also been discussions of a special episode before Season 2’s release.
 “We’re going to see what’s feasible.
 If [creator Jacob Tierney] can find a way to make the source material work in a way that gets us something sooner or something special, I’m sure he will,” Justin Stockman, the VP of content development and programming at Bell Media, told The Star.